 What about the Sera Monastery debates?

 It looks like an argument.
 It's actually a teaching method that's been used for centuries.
 No flash photography during debates.
-You can sit on the ground and watch for as long as you want.
+Sit on the ground and watch for as long as you like.

 What's the most underrated experience in Lhasa?

 The sweet tea houses in the old town.
-Not the tourist-oriented ones — the neighborhood tea houses where locals sit for hours.
+Not the tourist-oriented ones — the neighborhood tea houses where locals settle in for hours.
 A glass of Tibetan sweet tea costs 2 CNY.
-You bring your own thermos or they give you a glass, and you sit.
-Monks sit next to construction workers next to grandmothers.
-Nobody is on their phone.
+Bring your own thermos or take the glass they hand you, and sit.
+Monks share benches with construction workers and grandmothers.
+Nobody is on a phone.
 The conversation is in Tibetan and you won't understand a word, but the atmosphere is the most honest version of Lhasa life.

-There's one on a side street near the Jokhang — no name on the door, look for the steam coming from the window.
-That's been my regular spot for 12 years.
+There's one on a side street near the Jokhang — no name on the door, just steam drifting from the window.
+It's been a neighborhood fixture for 12 years for the regulars who know it.

 Should visitors try to reach Everest Base Camp?

 If you have the time and the health, absolutely.
 The north side of Everest Base Camp (5,200m) is reachable by road from Lhasa — a 2-3 day overland journey through stunning high-plateau landscapes.
-You need an Alien Travel Permit and Military Permit (your tour agency arranges these).
+You'll need an Alien Travel Permit and Military Permit (your tour agency arranges both).

 Fair warning: above 4,500m, many people feel genuinely terrible.
 Diamox helps.
 Descend immediately if symptoms worsen — confusion, persistent vomiting, or chest tightness are emergency signs.